dpwiese/personal-website/content/posts/react-native-canvas-charts.md

 # Real-time Plotting

-However if the chart data needs to be frequently updated, the only way to do that is via this `config` prop, causing re-render each time the plot needs to be updated.
+However, if the chart data needs to be frequently updated, the only way to do that is via this `config` prop, causing re-render each time the plot needs to be updated.
 This is not a performant approach to update the plot at 60 FPS.

 ## Updating Chart data with Ref